-NT 542 1, 2 & 3 John 3
+NT 542 1 John, 2 John, 3 John (3 Credit Hours)

-This course examines the provenance, structure, message, theological emphases, and contemporary significance of the Johannine epistles.
-Special consideration is given to the relationship of these epistles to the Fourth Gospel and the Johannine community.
-A careful reading of the Greek text of the epistles constitutes a major portion of the course.
+This course examines the provenance, structure, message, theological emphases and contemporary significance of 1-3 John.
+Special consideration is given to the relationship of these documents to the Fourth Gospel and the Johannine community.
+A careful reading of the Greek text of 1-3 John constitutes a major portion of the course.

-NT 543 Jude 1
+NT 543 Jude (1 Credit Hour)